 The Pine Mountain can be an enjoyable bike on well-built firm berms and flowy singletrack.
 The lack of a dropper post and the steep head tube angle make this bike feel squirmy and uncertain when the trails turn steep or loose.

 The Pine Mountain has middle-of-the-road geometry.
-The head tube angle is 67.2-degrees, which similar to the 67.6-degree head angle found on our Editor's Choice Specialized Fuse Comp.
+The head tube angle is 67.2-degrees, though for some reason it felt steeper than that compared to other bikes in this test with similar angles.
 A slacker head angle provides more stability and control on steeper terrain and at higher speeds.
 The short rear end retains a manageable wheelbase.
 The shorter wheelbase gives the bike it's quick, snappy feeling but also makes the bike feel less stable or twitchy at high speed.

 The Pine Mountain climbs well and is comfortable enough to delay the inevitable entrance into the pain cave on long days.
 The cross country-style geometry and spacious cockpit exude climbing comfort.
 The heavier weight makes it tougher to recover and continue powering through a technical climb compared to other test bikes.

 The same geometry attributes that limit downhill performance make it a very comfortable and capable climber.
-The rider sits above the bottom bracket, keeping weight forward in the bike.
-That forward weight keeps the front wheel from wanting to lift or wander.
+The rider sits above the bottom bracket, keeping weight forward on the bike.
+That forward weighting keeps the front wheel from wanting to lift or wander.
 Add in the steep head tube, and you have quick and predictable uphill turning performance that makes navigating tight switchbacks a little bit easier.

 The $1,299 Pine Mountain 1 is the least expensive hardtail test bikes.
 It lacks some modern staples such as a dropper post, but otherwise, it offers a respectable build of tried and true products.